ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

   - More decimals can be achieved by using multiple gates: if the number is expressed in scientific notation as $\pm a \cdot 10^b$, $a$ can be any number such that $0 \leq a \leq 10$ with up to 7 decimals while $b$ can be any integer such that $-81 \leq b \leq -1$.
 If $a$ has more than 7 decimals, it will be rounded to 7 decimals
 - It's the percentage of power that whatever it activates will use, applied to the value set in the settings (if applicable).
 Values modified for each block are in table \ref{table:OutputValueBlocks}
   - For hinges/wings the speed depends on the max angle and not the angle achieved with the output value, resulting in faster speeds with fractional output value
   - Due to a bug, fractional inputs in hinges/wings result in angles way lower than they should be.
-See section \nameref{OutputValueMultiplier} for more information
+See appendix \nameref{OutputValueMultiplier} for more information
   - For the gyro stabilizer, it only works with disabled by default, and negative values make it stabilize in the opposite direction
 \begin{table}[H]
     \centering